Microsoft Store for Business and Microsoft Store for Education overview

 Organizations or schools of any size can benefit from using Microsoft Store for Business or Microsoft Store for Education:

-- Scales to fit the size of your business - For smaller businesses, with Azure AD accounts or Office 365 accounts and Windows 10 devices, you can quickly have an end-to-end process for acquiring and distributing content using the Store for Business.
+- Scales to fit the size of your business - For smaller businesses, with Microsoft Entra accounts or Office 365 accounts and Windows 10 devices, you can quickly have an end-to-end process for acquiring and distributing content using the Store for Business.
 For larger businesses, all the capabilities of the Store for Business are available to you, or you can integrate Microsoft Store for Business with management tools, for greater control over access to apps and app updates.
 You can use existing work or school accounts.

 - Bulk app acquisition - Acquire apps in volume from Microsoft Store for Business.